Haggai's Story: Ready to shape his future and give back

 Young man smiling

 Haggai was just eleven months old when he came to SOS Children’s Villages.
-“It was and will forever be the best experience I ever had.
-I always say that growing up in the SOS family is one of the great but rarest opportunities one can ever have in their lifetime,” he says.
+“It was and will forever be the best experience I have ever had.
+I always say that growing up in the SOS family is one of the greatest but rarest opportunities one can ever have in their lifetime,” he says.
 “One of my favourite childhood memories was during the times when we went out as a family for outings.
 We would literally not even sleep when the family outing was the next day,” he remembers.

 Thanks to GoTeach, a partnership between SOS Children’s Villages and Deutsche Post DHL that aims to increase young people’s skills and employability, he feels prepared to shape his own future.